dnsimple/dnsimple-support/content/articles/domain-access-control.markdown

 ### Limited Access

 A team member can be granted access to specific domains by first setting their permission to "Limited Access".
 From there, you'll see a list of your account's domains, along with a control to set them as a [Zone Operator](#zone-operator) or [Domain Manager](#domain-manager) for each domain in the account.
-You can also enter part of a domain name, and you'll only see domains matching that search part, or you can enter a role name, and see the domains where the team member has that role.
+You can also enter part of a domain name, and you'll only see domains matching that search part, or you can enter a role name to see the domains where the team member has that role.

 ![Limited Access](/files/domain-access-control-limited-access.png)